 SUMMARY -- In 2008 the student union released a public report about systemic racism at the University of Ottawa.
 The University asked a black professor expert to assess the student report in a responding public report.
 The expert found that there was no basis for affirming systemic racism at the University of Ottawa.
 A white former physics professor runs a blog critical of the University of Ottawa and of its (white) president.
 The physics professor was critical of the expert's report in a 2008 blogpost.
-After the student union released relevant access to information documents in 2011, the physics professor blogged again stating that the access to information documents suggested that the expert had acted as the house negro of the university president.
+After the student union released relevant access to information documents in 2011, the physics professor blogged again stating that the access to information documents suggested that the expert had [COURT ORDER].
 The expert obtained funding for a lawsuit from the university president, and then sued the physics professor for $1 million in a defamation action, without disclosing the university funding.
 The university was later obliged to disclose its involvement and the president's role in the on-going lawsuit.

 Denis Rancourt is a former tenured Full Professor of physics, University of Ottawa.
 He has run the "U of O Watch" blog, critical of the University of Ottawa, since 2007.
 Rancourt was dismissed from his full professorship in 2009, after 23 years.
 The dismissal is presently in binding labour arbitration where the hearings are scheduled to continue until June 2013.

 In 2008, the student union at the University of Ottawa published a report ("the SAC report", Student Appeal Centre) alleging systemic racism in the University's treatment of academic fraud, based on the SAC's data and on case studies.
 This SAC report immediately attracted media attention.